Nitinrao03/Keeper-app/README.md

 # Keeper-app
-Front-end for todolist web-app made using React js
+Front-end for notes keeper web-app made using React js